KaotoIO/kaoto.io/content/docs/add_dsl.md

 Kaoto frontend is agnostic of the DSL (Domain Specific Language) used, so to add support for a new DSL we just have to implement the specific endpoints on the [API](https://kaotoio.github.io/kaoto-backend/api/index.html).

-There are two services we have to implement to make Kaoto support each DSL.
+To properly deploy the workflows, Kaoto is expecting the integration to be deployed via a [CustomResourceDefinition (CRD)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) as [Camel-K](https://camel.apache.org/camel-k/) does.
+You can use other kinds of source code and build integrations with them, but they won't be deployable via Kaoto.

 ## Implementation

 You can use the [kamelet-support](https://github.com/KaotoIO/kaoto-backend/tree/main/kamelet-support) project as an example.

 You need to create a new Java Maven project that [will be added as dependency on the API project](https://github.com/KaotoIO/kaoto-backend/blob/main/api/pom.xml#L88-L92).
-You will need to add the [model, catalog and services-interfaces dependencies](https://github.com/KaotoIO/kaoto-backend/blob/main/api/pom.xml#L88-L92) in your project.
+You will need to add the [model, catalog and services-interfaces dependencies](https://github.com/KaotoIO/kaoto-backend/blob/main/kamelet-support/pom.xml#L14-L28) in your project.

-Your project has to provide implementations for (at least one of) the following services:
+Your project has to provide implementations for one or more the following services:

 ### DeploymentGeneratorService

-This service will translate from the JSON list of steps used by the frontend to visualize graphically the workflow to the Custom Resource Definition (CRD) to deploy on Kubernetes.
+This service will translate from the JSON list of steps used by the frontend to visualize graphically the workflow to the source code.
 By implementing this service, you give Kaoto the ability to "translate" from graphical to source code.

 ![From steps to code](/images/docs/kaoto-backend-overview-crd.svg "From steps to code")